totaljs/jComponent/readme.md

     // Increments the value in the model.
     // path {String}: default: instance.path
     // type {Number}: default 1
+    // type {String}: +v14.0.0 can be used a string type

     instance.extend([path], value, [type]);
     instance.extend({ price: 0, name: 'jComponent' }); // example
     // Extends the value in the model.
 Only for objects.
+    // type {String}: +v14.0.0 can be used a string type

     instance.push([path], value, [type]);